travis-ci/docs-travis-ci-com/user/reference/overview.md

 Available instance sizes can be selected for the following build jobs:

-* OS is Linux, FreeBSD or Windows
+* OS is Linux, FreeBSD, or Windows
 * CPU architecture is amd64

-In other cases you may find your job rerouted to the default Linux queue in Google Cloud.
-The support for larger instances of arm64 Graviton2 is on the way.
+In other cases, you may find your job rerouted to the default Linux queue in Google Cloud.
+Support for larger arm64 Graviton2 instances is on the way.

-Please note, that the usage of VM instance sizes requires some credits to be available in the user's account.
+Please note that the usage of VM instance sizes requires credits to be available in the user's account.
 Read more in our [billing overview](/user/billing-overview/).

 Each tier of instance size delivers more vCPU and RAM resources available at your discretion.
 The default one is 'medium', which is mapped to any basic instance in our infrastructure providers, usually being 2vCPU and around 4 or 8 GB of RAM.
-One does not need to call it out explicitly, the 'medium' is assigned automatically to your build job.
+One does not need to call it out explicitly; the 'medium' is assigned automatically to your build job.

 | size      | vCPU        | Memory GiB  | Comment                                                 |
 |:---------:|:-----------:|:-----------:|:-------------------------------------------------------:|